danielegasparri/SPAN/README.md

 In this repository you can find example file lists in the example_files directory.
 They are:
 1) xshooter_vis_sample_list_spectra.dat, already preloaded in the main application (you just need to click "Load Spectra"), contains 5 spectra of the central regions of nearby galaxies observed with the VIS arm of ESO XShooter spectrograph at resolution of R = 5000.
 Wavelength units are in nm.
 Sampling is linear;
 2) NGC5320_bins.dat, ngc5806_bins.dat and ic3392_bins.dat contain the spatial bins of three spiral galaxies observed with the TNG telescope at resolution FWHM = 3.5 A, from 470 to 670 nm.
 Sampling is logarithmic and wavelengths are in log(A).
 SPAN will take care of everything: you just need to set "A" in the "Open Spectra" frame before clicking "Load spectra";
 3) irtf_K-M_giants_list_spectra.dat contains a sample of 31 giants K and M stellar spectra of the IRTF library from 800 to 5000 nm.
 Sampling is logarithmic.
-Wavelength units are in 'mu', so you need to check the option "mu" in the "Open Spectra" frame befoce clicking "Load spectra".
+Wavelength units are in 'mu', so you need to check the option "mu" in the "Open Spectra" frame before clicking "Load spectra".